Emerging science and technologies

 We support emerging science and technologies if evidence from research justifies their use.
 Research is critical to generate the knowledge we need to make informed decisions and then to use new technologies rapidly and responsibly.

-Our work in this area is currently focusing on human genome editing and gene drive.
+Our work in this area is currently focusing on human genome editing, gene drive and regulatory oversight.

 What is genome editing?